 Candles should be lit just before guests sit down to dinner.
-Go ahead and do this several minutes beforehand to give yourself time to find the lighter, trim and straighten the wicks, gauge safe flame distances from flowers and other table decoration, and let flames settle to create a relaxing ambiance.
+Give yourself plenty of time to find the lighter, trim and straighten the wicks, gauge safe flame distances from flowers and other table decoration, and let flames settle to create a relaxing ambiance.
 Candles should be left burning until after dessert and coffee, and everyone has left the table.

 Snuff or dunk?